-Don Kirshner, son of a Bronx tailor, masterminded the takeover of rock by the songwriters
+Don Kirshner, son of a Bronx tailor, masterminded the takeover of rock

 A native New Yorker, Don Kirshner spent most of his late teens in East Orange, New Jersey where he attended Upsala College.
 While working as a bellhop in the Catskills one summer, Kirshner wrote his first song, and while carrying bags for Frankie Laine, tried to sell it to the popular star.
 Laine turned it down, but explained where and how to get a demo made.
 Kirshner followed his advice, had the song published six months later, but it was never recorded.